growthfolio/amqp-transactions-ms/README.md

 - Converts data fields to the appropriate types (e.g., `time.Time` for dates, `float64` for amounts, and `int` for installments).
 - Handles errors during data parsing (e.g., skipping rows with invalid data).
 - Sends the processed transaction data to RabbitMQ in JSON format.
+- **Implements SOLID principles** with separation of concerns between file processing, message queuing, and business logic.
+- Uses **dependency injection** for the message broker, allowing easy replacement of RabbitMQ with other message brokers in the future.

 ## Project Structure